 This summer we didn’t want the same old family beach holiday – Tanning on a sun lounger, dozing off to the sound of lapping waves, kids frolicking in the sand.
 All very nice and believe me it’s exactly what my body craves sometimes, but not this year.
 Instead I was after some action and adventure.
 So off we headed to South Tyrol.
 The land of lush green mountain valleys, bubbling streams, dense forests, isolated villages and snow-tipped mountains all surrounded by the magnificent pink-grey walls of the Italian Dolomites; a perfect place for a family adventure.

-Swap the beach for a family adventure in the Italian Dolomites
+family adventure in the Italian Dolomites

 A hiking holiday in the mountains with a four and seven-year old is not the first thing that pops into your mind I suppose when you think of a family holiday.
 Well this post is here to change your mind.
 Here are seven reasons on why an Alpine summer holiday should be next on your travel hit list!